How to: Write Data to a Uniform Grid

 3. In the Label Text field, enter Write to Grid.

-5. In the Trigger on Click field, enter calcGrid.
+5. From the On Click drop-down, enter or select calcGrid.

 Writing Data to a Row

 Next, look at writing data to a single row in the grid.
-Again a Data Table is the data source, this time with one row of data.
-In this configuration, though, a Data Workflow helps get the correct data structure to write to the grid.
-One row of the Uniform Grid is one row object in an array of row objects.
-So, to write data to a single row of the grid, you need to map row object to row object.
+Again, a data table is the data source, with one row of data.
+In this configuration, a Data Workflow retrieves the correct data structure to write to the grid.
+One row of the Uniform Grid component corresponds to one row in an array of row objects.
+To write data to a single row of the grid, you need to map the row object to another row object.

-The Data Workflow uses a Get operator to pull a row object from the Data Table's array of row objects, then outputs the row object directly to row index 0 of the Uniform Grid.
-To target a single row of the Uniform Grid, the Decisions component uses the following grid referencing syntax structure: {gridPropertyID}.row({rowIndex}).
+The Data Workflow uses a Get operator to retrieve a row object from the data table's array of row objects.
+Then, it outputs the row object to the row index of 0 in the Uniform Grid component.
+To target a single row of the Uniform Grid component, a Decisions component uses the following grid referencing syntax structure: {gridPropertyID}.row({rowIndex}).

 Configure the Data Table Component

-This Data Table contains a single row of data, but note that again the Data Table's column headers match the Property IDs of the fields in the Uniform Grid.
+This Data Table component contains a single row of data.
+It’s important to note that the Data Table component's column headers match the Property IDs of the fields in the Uniform Grid component.

-1. Drag and drop a Data Table component onto your canvas.
-Place your Data Table in column 2 of the Columns component.
+1. Drag and drop a Data Table component onto your canvas in the second column of the col1 Columns component.

-2. In the Label and Property Name fields, enter dtPeopleRow.
+2. In the Property ID and Label Text fields, enter dtPeopleRow.

 3. Complete the data table as follows: